souris-dev/samosac-jvm/docs/probables/nested_probables.md

 ### Multiple statements, nested probabilities

-Just like the nesting single statements, probable statements with alternatives can also be nested.
+Just like single probable statements, probable statements with alternatives can also be nested.

 #### Example
 {: .no_toc }